Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

                         465, 636, 990, 993, 995, 3269, 5671, 5986, 6443, 8006,
                         8200, 8443, 8883, 9090, 9443, 10000).
 Example:
                         `--ports=443 --ports=993 --ports=8000-8100`
-  --proxy PROXY         Proxy to reach the target through, overriding the
+  --proxy PROXY         Proxy to reach the target through.
+The scheme defaults
-                        proxy the environment names.
-The scheme defaults to `http` when omitted.
-Without this parameter the environment applies (`http_proxy`, `https_proxy`,
+                        to `http` when omitted.
+Overrides the proxy the environment names (`http_proxy`, `https_proxy`,
+                        `all_proxy`) together with the exceptions it lists in `no_proxy`, and is itself overridden by `--no-proxy`.
+                        Without either parameter the environment applies.
-                        `all_proxy` and the exceptions in `no_proxy`); `--no- proxy` ignores that too.
-Credentials belong into the environment variable rather than here, because a command-line argument is visible to every user on the host.
+                        Credentials belong into the environment variable
+                        rather than here, because a command-line argument is visible to every user on the host.
 Example:
                         `--proxy=http://proxy.example.com:3128`.
 Only applies
                         to --source=url.
   --severity {crit,warn}